RahulGorai0206/RahulGorai/README.md

 ## Lessons Learned

-Spread love, happiness.
-Anything that you think is't always real or ture.
-Everytime make a smile.
-Think twice and always try to take a look to others side also before taking any action. /n Thats it, if i remember :D
+- Spread love, happiness.
+- Anything that you think is't always real or ture.
+- Everytime make a smile.
+- Think twice and always try to take a look to others side also before taking any action.
+- **Thats it, if i remember :D**

 ## Support